JalalHemidach/JalalHemidach/README.md

 - Modernization of Legacy iOS Systems

 ## 🔒 About My Public Repositories
-Most enterprise applications I’ve contributed to professionally are proprietary and protected under NDAs, so they cannot be shared publicly.
+Most enterprise applications I’ve worked on professionally are proprietary and protected under NDAs, so they cannot be shared publicly.

 The repositories here showcase representative projects with sound architecture and production-quality implementations, reflecting my engineering approach and development practices.